Tim Kask: In the games industry

 Kask was responsible for hiring a number of people at TSR who subsequently went on to become influential creators in the role-playing game industry, including Kim Mohan.

+Kask resigned from TSR in 1980, and later revealed that he had disagreed with the creation of Advanced Dungeons & Dragons.
+He had originally written in the foreword to Eldritch Wizardry that "D&D was meant to be a free-wheeling game, only loosely bound by the parameters of the rules."
+Later he wrote, "It all starting going bad with the publishing of AD&D, The Player’s Handbook.
+Here come the rules lawyers, the nitpickers and the homegrown experts.
+The fun started to leech away within months.
+Now there were dicta, dogma and regulations; gone were the days of guidelines."

-Kask resigned from TSR in 1980.
-He stayed in the games industry for a few years, re-developing Naval War for Avalon Hill in late 1981.
+Kask stayed in the games industry for a few years, re-developing Naval War for Avalon Hill in late 1981.
 He also started up Manzakk Publishing in order to become the publisher and editor of a new games magazine, Adventure Gaming.
 Kask was able to sell advertising space, and on paper he should have made money.
 But due to the ongoing recession of the early 1980s, many of his advertisers were in financial trouble, and he had difficulty collecting any of his ad revenue.
 Kask was forced to cease publication after only 13 issues, admitting that "I lost my shirt" in what he called "a crushing defeat."

 After TSR

 Following the failure of Adventures Games in 1983, Kask left the games industry to do freelance editing, ghost-writing, and speech-writing.
 He went back to school in 2002, and after earning a master's degree in Education from Xavier University in Cincinnati, Ohio, he became a teacher.

 In 2006 Kask was a celebrity auctioneer, with Frank Mentzer, at Gen Con Indy.
 He joined Mentzer as a special guest at the Lake Geneva Gaming Convention in 2007 and 2008.
+Kask and Mentzer frequently returned to the role of auctioneer at Gen Con Indy until 2017, which was ultimately the final year for each in that capacity.

 Jim Ward, a fellow TSR employee in the early days of the company, who had become managing editor of The Crusader magazine, persuaded Kask to write a monthly column for his magazine.

 At the KC Game Fair in November 2010, Kask announced his return to the games industry as one of the founders (with Mentzer, Jim Ward and Chris Clark) of Eldritch Enterprises, which would publish a variety of general works as well as new creations for role-playing games.

 In 2012, Kask became a contributing editor for Gygax Magazine.
 This quarterly journal, published by Ernie and Luke Gygax, sons of the late Gary Gygax, was dedicated to "old school" Dungeons & Dragons.
 Six issues were published from 2013 to 2016, but the Gygax brothers ceased publication when Gary's widow, Gail Gygax, initiated a trademark dispute over the magazine's name.